palvarezm/PetHealth-Clinic/README.md

 # PetHealth-Clinic
-PetHealth android mobile application for clinics
+PetHealth android mobile application for veterinarians and clinics